 Furthermore, a reticle inside your spotting scope may help you find distances and coordinate your stroll through the woods.
 Many reticles, like the BDC crosshair style, utilize notches, bubbles, or some type of mark to indicate different levels of distance.
 These are extremely important when it comes to long-range shooting because they can aid the shooter in elevation and extreme distance compensation.
 MIL-Dot reticles also use a similar design to BDC but instead of using Minute Of Angle for compensation adjustments like BDC does, they use Miliradians, which basically means that for every notch in the reticle, you’re adjusting for 3.6” at 100 yards.

-I won’t go into extreme detail here as I have detailed out reticles in some of my other optic pages, like the long scopes page that you can find here.
+I won’t go into extreme detail here as I have detailed out reticles in some of my other optic pages.

 Types Of Glass

 I told you earlier that you have to spend some serious money to get a scope that performs well in the upper echelons of magnification, and that’s true, but what I didn’t tell you was that the difference, even if the magnification levels are the same, is in the glass quality itself.